Majani-Das/NewCodeSolution/README.md

 	https://github.com/Majani-Das/NewCodeSolution

-5. Unzip and find mysolution2 folder inside NewCodeSolution-master folder
+5.Unzip and find mysolution2 folder inside NewCodeSolution-master folder

-6. Navigate to the mysolution2 folder in command prompt
+6.Navigate to the mysolution2 folder in command prompt

-7. Run the following command to package the project
+7.Run the following command to package the project

 	mvn clean dependency:copy-dependencies package